dotNATE/css_flex_project/README.md

 The only direct guidance received for this project has been from Code Academy in the form of a design specification and all of the images used throughout.

-The spec can be found using the floowing link -> https://content.codecademy.com/courses/freelance-1/unit-4/img-tea-cozy-redline.jpg
+The spec can be found using the following link -> https://content.codecademy.com/courses/freelance-1/unit-4/img-tea-cozy-redline.jpg